 Types of Lightweight Vacuum Cleaners

 When you start researching for a new unit, you might get overwhelmed by the sheer amount of different types of vacuum cleaners that are available on the market.
 That’s why we thought that a brief overview of the types and details about them can be handy to anybody who is looking into getting a new machine.

 1. Upright Vacuum Cleaners

 If you’re from the US, chances are that you’ve used an upright vacuum cleaner at least once.
 The popularity of this type of vac is not an accident.
-In fact, upright vacuum cleaners generally come with great power to ease-of-use balance.
+In fact, lightweight upright vacuum cleaners generally come with great power to ease-of-use balance.
 They are designed to slide smoothly on carpets, but with the right accessory, you can clean any bare surface just as easy.
 Along with a lightweight and a great cleaning power, the upright vacuums usually come with reasonable prices, and many various models to choose from.

 2. Stick Vacuum Cleaners